BGHB at 50: Unleaving

 Gregory Maguire

-Gregory Maguire is a founding co-director of Children's Literature New England and the author of novels for adults (including Wicked and A Winter Wild Swan) and children (including Egg & Spoon and the forthcoming Cress Watercress, both published by Candlewick).
+Gregory Maguire is a founding co-director of Children's Literature New England and the author of novels for adults (including Wicked and A Winter Wild Swan) and children (including Egg & Spoon and his latest, Cress Watercress, illustrated by David Litchfield, both published by Candlewick).

 Be the first reader to comment.